Odinwattez/Python_domaincheck/README.md

 ## Credit

-I want to give some credit to slyfox1186 for allowing me to use parts of the code.
+I want to give some credit to slyfox1186 for making his code free to use, Making it possible for me to use some parts of his code.